-... quality programs and enhanced services to support the success of students and communities.”
+... to quality programs and enhanced services to support the success of students and communities.”

 CNA is comprised of the following campuses: Baie Verte Campus, Bay St. George Campus, Bonavista Campus, Burin Campus, Carbonear Campus, Clarenville Campus, Corner Brook Campus, Gander Campus, Grand falls / Windsor Campus, Happy Valley - Goose Bay Campus, Labrador West Campus, Placentia Campus, Port aux Basques Campus, Prince Philip Dr. Campus, Ridge Rd.
 Campus, Seal Cove Campus, St Anthony Campus, and Qatar Campus.
 The College has one of the lowest tuition fees compared to any post-secondary institution in Canada.
 Its Distributed Learning Service grows larger as it expands its estimated 200 distance education courses.
 The Office of Applied Research develops activity through programs that lead to the application of new knowledge to sustainable economic activity.
 Its Centres of Excellence enhance the learning expertise through its partnerships with Sun Microsystems and Silicon Graphics.
 The provincial Department of Education’s Career Search proves that a large portion of CNA’s graduates get high-paying jobs after they graduate.
 For students interested in living inside the campus, the College has residence facilities at the Bay St. George, Burin, and Happy Valley – Goose Bay Campuses.
 Students who plan to apply for residence should go to the Residence Office for the appropriate campus.